 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!

 Although cancer can strike more than once, in many cases, the second cancer develops simply because of aging, which remains the biggest risk factor for cancer.
 The longer you live, the greater your chance of developing any type of disease.
-In fact, in the study mentioned above, a cancer survivor’s risk of developing a new cancer was lower (one in ten) if they were younger than 65, but pediatric cancer survivors should know their risks and guidelines for screening.
+In fact, in the study mentioned above, a cancer survivor’s risk of developing a new cancer was lower (one in 10) if they were younger than 65.
+However, pediatric cancer survivors should still be aware of their risk factors and the guidelines for screening.

-The findings of this study highlight the special needs of cancer patients and the importance of regular checkups, surveillance, and screenings.
-Our survivorship program addresses the specific issues that cancer patients, survivors and their families face.
-We are here to help patients and survivors adjust to a new normal of life after cancer.
+The findings of this study highlight the special needs of cancer patients and the importance of regular checkups, surveillance and screenings.
+Our survivorship program addresses the specific issues faced by cancer patients, survivors and their families.
+We are here to help patients and survivors adjust to "the new normal" after cancer.

 When we see a new patient in our Survivorship & Supportive Care Center, our goal is to assess not just their physical health and screening needs but also their overall quality of life.
-We offer a wide variety of support services to survivors of any age, including psychotherapy, occupational and physical therapy, fertility counseling, sleep management, tobacco cessation, genetic counseling and testing, nutrition counseling, acupuncture and yoga.
+We offer a wide variety of support services to survivors of any age, including psychotherapy, occupational and physical therapy, fertility counseling, sleep management, tobacco cessation, genetic counseling and testing and nutrition counseling.